rel-thanu/CRO-DeFi-Warner/README.md

 ## Intro
 CRO-DeFi-Warner can be used to notify you when a validator changes the commission rate or gets jailed.
 It can also notify you when you reach a predefined total rewards limit.
 Every time you start it, it will check for changes since the last start.

-> :information_source: I'm working on a webapp that notifies you via mail.

 ## How to run
 2 Options to use this at the moment:
 * Run with .exe file (easier)